ezsystems/commerce-documentation/docs/guide/basket/basket_features/calculating_prices.md

 ### Price recalculation

 The price engine will also be triggered when the basket is fetched from the database and the last price calculation is older than a given time.
-In addition the prices will be calculated each time the basket is changed.
+In addition, the prices will be calculated each time the basket is changed.

 The time is set in the configuration in minutes: